 Highlighting Stories of Survivors

 In this story, you will read about abuse by a “boyfriend” to his girlfriend.
-The phrase “You are Not Your Trauma” has stuck affected my heart so deeply.
+The phrase “You Are Not Your Trauma” has stuck affected my heart so deeply.
 As my heart was breaking for what this young girl has gone through, in the end…she knows Truth.
 What man used for evil, He will use for His glory.
 Somehow, someway, her story will give the strength to someone else to SPEAK UP and GET OUT.
-Her strength and courage leaves me in awe.
+Her strength and courage leave me in awe.
 I’m so proud of this young lady.

 I don’t even know where to begin, so I guess I will start at the beginning.
 I had a very happy childhood, it was normal.
 Until it wasn’t.
 When I was about 14, almost 15, I was in a courtship with a person older than me.
 It seemed so innocent at the time, we were almost always supervised by my parents or his.